-In combination with our registered direct offerings of common stock in May and September 2013, we issued warrants to purchase common stock.
-Based on the terms in the conditional exchange provision of the warrants issued, we made the determination to classify the warrants as a liability given that the exchange provision could result in the issuance of a variable number of shares of common stock.
+In combination with our registered direct offerings of common stock in May 2013 and September 2013, we issued warrants to purchase common stock.
 At each balance sheet date that the warrants were outstanding, we evaluated the fair value of the warrants and any change in value was recorded as a non-operating gain or loss on the statement of operations.
 Due to the conditional exchange provision of the warrants, the determination of the fair value of the warrant liability varied depending on our common stock price.